oscar0617/Lab04-AREP-Docker/README.md

-# MicroSpring
+# MicroSpring using Docker and EC2

 In this project we will review a lightweight web server  without using Spring Boot.
 It processes custom annotations to expose RESTful web services dynamically.
 The main goal of this project is to build a micro-framework, allowing developers to define controllers, endpoints, and request parameters using Java annotations.
+In this case, we are deploying our MicroServer on EC2 using Docker.

 ![Demo](images/demo.gif)